Are you keen to start investing in US stocks?

 The process is very easy and obvious so shouldn’t have you reaching for anything uncommon.

-Here’s a summary of how I setup my account
+Here’s a summary of steps for how I set up my account

 - Completed sign up form (with identification)